The Starting Solids-Sleep Link

 - Added sugar – Again, I have to mention this given the results of the research I have done on the baby food industry which showed 15% of products contain added sugar.
 This is not going to promote sleep and if anything cause babies to stay awake longer and crash harder making it more difficult for them to get to sleep in supportive way.

 - A lack of iron and protein which help the release of melatonin.
 I see a lot of worry when it comes to introducing meat to babies which is one of the highest sources of both of these nutrients.
 You can check out my earlier blog on meat for babies here.

 - Sleep Associations – To help signal a babies hormones to release having certain cues can help.
-A sleeping bag is also advantages in this regard too as well as creating a snug feeling.
-Both of my boys have used a cuddly as well, something that can be easily found in the cot without you having to get up!
-I know that Merino Kids also have great cuddles on their website too.
+A sleeping bag is also helpful in this regard too as well as creating a snug feeling.
+All my boys have used a cuddly as well, something that can be easily found in the cot without you having to get up!

 I mention this in my book and it is worth reiterating here as well.
 Sleep deprivation is one of the hardest challenges of parenting, especially today given the growing isolation of many families.
 Please do not be afraid to get help with this - whether it is talking to a sleep consultant that has techniques you agree with, checking about your babies food intake (I do this via skype consultations) or investing in some good quality sleep wear...or all of the above.
 Both babies and parents need to be nourished with sleep and often it is not as simple as it seems.